agadev/character_viewer/README.md

 ## App Features
 1. App supports both portrait and landscape orientations on both phones and tablets.

-2. On phones, the characters list and detail are separate screens, on tablets :the characters list and detail appears on the same screen.
+2. On phones, the characters list and detail are separate screens, on tablets the characters list and detail appears on the same screen.

 3. On all devices, the list is displayed as a text only, vertically scrollable list of character names.